nfdi4plants/dataplant-keycloak-theme/README.md

 # dataplant-keycloak-theme

-This is the official DataPLANT keycloak theme.
+This is the official DataPLANT Keycloak theme.

 ## Installation
 Create a jar file of the dataplant-card-theme folder or copy the dataplant-card-theme folder to the Keycloak theme